What Exactly Is Samsung QLED Technology?

 What Are The Advantages?

-Which is why the next advantage ties in with the previously mentioned one, in the form of better accuracy.
+Which is why the next advantage ties in with the previously mentioned one, in the form of its color accuracy.

-Better color accuracy equates to a more lifelike image, and the benefit of that is pretty obvious.
-You get scenes that look exactly how they would in person, which further adds to the immersion.
+Being more accurate in this regard can give a more realistic image, and the benefit of that is pretty obvious.
+You get scenes that look how they would in person, which further adds to the immersion.

 The next advantage is one that’s two fold.
 First off, QLED allows TVs to get much brighter than they could previously, reaching a peak brightness of up to 2000 nits.